-In a few days, First Data will start to disable the accounts of customers who access its systems over insecure connections.
+Recently, First Data began steps to disable the accounts of customers who access its systems over unsecure connections.

-The company has been sending out notifications and reminders for over a year about changes that will be made to its Datawire service beginning on February 15th.
+The company has been sending out notifications and reminders for over a year about the important changes that it is making to its Datawire communication service.